Opinion | Trump’s favorite new candidate exposes the true depths of GOP radicalization

 A new CNN piece on Hice’s candidacy, and a new political science paper that breaks fresh ground on the pernicious impact of GOP tactics, should help lay that tendency to rest, by demonstrating just how radical the GOP’s descent into anti-democratic derangement truly is.

 Hice is challenging Georgia Secretary of State Brad Raffensperger.
-The entire raison d’etre for Hice’s candidacy is that Raffensperger affirmed the integrity of Trump’s 2020 defeat.
+The entire raison d’etre of Hice’s candidacy is that Raffensperger affirmed the integrity of Trump’s 2020 defeat.
 After Trump failed to corruptly strong-arm Raffensperger into overturning that loss, Trump endorsed Hice, suggesting Hice would have gladly done that dirty deed.

 As CNN’s Daniel Dale shows, Hice’s candidacy is based on a series of lies he’s been telling about the 2020 election.
 Hice falsely claims drop boxes for mail ballots in Georgia were not monitored.
 He baselessly claims hundreds of thousands of “illegal” voters received mail-ballot applications.
 And he routinely lies that President Biden didn’t win the state legitimately.